eclipse/paho.mqtt.rust/README.md

 **EMail:** [Eclipse Paho Mailing List](https://accounts.eclipse.org/mailing-list/paho-dev)

-Unreleased Features
+### Unreleased Features (in this branch)

-- Bundled Paho C Library upgraded to v1.3.0
-- WebSocket support
+- **Futures support:**
+    - Compatible with the [Rust Futures](https://docs.rs/futures/0.1.25/futures/) library v0.1
+    - The `Token` object, which is returned by asynchronous calls, now implements the `Futures` trait, which is _mostly_ compatible with the previous implementation.
+    - Incoming messages can be obtained through a `Stream` from the client, implemented with a futures channel.
+    - New examples of a publisher and subscriber implemented with futures.

 ### Features

 The initial version of the library is a wrapper for the Paho C library, similar to the implementation for the current Paho C++ library.
 It targets MQTT v3.1 and 3.1.1, and includes all of the features available in the C library for those versions, including:

-* Standard TCP support
+- Standard TCP support
-* SSL / TLS
+- SSL / TLS
-* WebSockets
+- WebSockets
-* QoS 0, 1, and 2
+- QoS 0, 1, and 2
-* Last Will and Testament (LWT)
+- Last Will and Testament (LWT)
-* Message Persistence
+- Message Persistence
-    * File or memory persistence
+    - File or memory persistence
-    * User-defined persistence
+    - User-defined persistence
-* Automatic Reconnect
+- Automatic Reconnect
-* Offline Buffering
+- Offline Buffering
-* High Availability
+- High Availability
-* Asynchronous (Non-blocking) API
-* Synchronous (Blocking)  API
+- Rust Futures and Streams for asynchronous operations.
+- Traditional asynchronous API
+- Synchronous/blocking  API

+Supports Paho C v1.3.0

-### Future Release
+### Upcoming Release(s)

-This crate was initially started with the intention of being a quick re-write of the Paho C++ crate, which was used as a template for a rough API and implementation.
-The hope was more to introduce Rust to the the MQTT community than the other way around.
-Thus, this initial version lacks tight integration into some of the de facto libraries used in Rust for this type of library, such as *futures* and *tokio*.

-This will, hopefully, be remidied very soon.

-As soon as the current version is stabilized and released, work will immediately begin on a version to wrap the recently-released Paho C v1.3 to bring in support for MQTT v5 and WebSockets.
-At that time, we will also introduce integration with futures and optional *tokio* support.
+As soon as the current version is stabilized and released, work will immediately begin to bring in support for MQTT v5.

+Prior to that, the plan is to allow the Futures support to settle, improve error handling and reporting, and clean up the internal implementation.

 ## Building the Crate